-Editor’s note: This review of the RHA TrueConnect 2 was updated on October 22, 2020, to include a connectivity score and to include a microphone poll.
+Editor’s note: this review of the RHA TrueConnect 2 was updated on August 17, 2021, to include information about product availability.

 Who should get the RHA TrueConnect 2?

 - General consumers in need of a versatile, durable headset, should get RHA’s latest earbuds.
-They’re easy to operate, fit comfortably for hours at a time, and look great.
+It’s easy to operate, fit comfortably for hours at a time, and looks great.

 - Fans of the Apple AirPods Pro design will enjoy the TrueConnect 2 for the earphones’ stemmed design and rounded housings.
-The TrueConnect 2 also have dedicated nozzles that improve sound quality and isolation.
+The TrueConnect 2 has dedicated nozzles that improve sound quality and isolation.

-- Athletes may want to get the headphones for their durable qualities; RHA went through the rigors of getting the TrueConnect 2 IP55-certified, meaning they can resist both dust and water.
+- Athletes may want to get these earphones for its durable qualities; RHA went through the rigors of getting the TrueConnect 2 IP55-certified, meaning it can resist both dust and water.

 What is it like to use the RHA TrueConnect 2?

 The TrueConnect 2 charging case remains identical to the original TrueConnect’s case which I’m happy with.
 As far as true wireless cases go, RHA has it nailed.
-As fellow SoundGuys Editor Adam Molina will tell you, a user’s experience with true wireless earbuds depends heavily on the charging case.
-It’s something users constantly interact with to use or disengage the headset, and boy, does this feel premium.
+The case is something users constantly interact with to use or disengage the headset, and boy, does this feel premium.
 Going by the case alone, I could be fooled into thinking this was a $200 headset: the metal accents perfectly complement the matte covering.
 Be cautious not to use it with greasy hands, as the finish showcases oily fingerprints.